Negational Symmetry of Quantum Neural Networks for Binary Pattern Classification: Quantum Binary Classification

+Following previous studies \cite{mcclean2018barren,liu2018differentiable,zoufal2019quantum}, we analyze a family of QNNs where the entanglement exists between the readout qubit and each of the data qubits in this work.
+We define this status as \textit{full entanglement} for simplicity.
 Let the unitary $U_{\bm{\theta}}$ be a QNN with parameters $\bm{\theta}$.
+As the Hadamard gate is non-parametric, we use $U_{\bm{\theta}}$ to denote the integration of the QNN of interest, and the pre- and post-processing gates on the readout qubit for convenience.
 A forward pass of the input state $\ket{1, \bm{x}}$ through $U_{\bm{\theta}}$ produces the output state $U_{\bm{\theta}} \ket{1, \bm{x}}$.
 In the traditional quantum circuit models, only the readout qubit is measured by a Hermitian operator $\mathcal{M}$, which is a quantum observable.
-We limit our choice of $\mathcal{M}$ within Pauli operators, specifically $\mathcal{M} \in \{X, Y, Z\}$.\footnote{See Appendix~C.3 for details.} As a standard practice in quantum computing, we use $Z$ measurement as the default measurement in this study.
+We limit our choice of $\mathcal{M}$ within Pauli operators, specifically $\mathcal{M} \in \{X, Y, Z\}$.\footnote{See \ref{sec:app_pauli} for details.} As a standard practice in quantum computing, we use $Z$ measurement as the default measurement in this study.
 The measurement outcome will be either $-1$ or $1$ with uncertainty.
 When the output state $U_{\bm{\theta}} \ket{\bm{x}, 1}$ is prepared for multiple times, the prediction is defined as the expectation of the observed measurement outcomes.
 Formally, we have

 where $\mathcal{M}_{0}$ denotes the measurement on the readout qubit instead of the whole system,\footnote{Mathematically, the measurement on the whole system should be the tensor product of $N+1$ Pauli operators.
 A simple example could be $\mathcal{M} \otimes \prod_{\otimes}^{N} I$, where $\prod_{\otimes}^{N} I = \underbrace{I \otimes I \otimes \cdots \otimes I}_N $.} $-1 \leq f_{\bm{\theta}} (\bm{x}) \leq 1$ is a real number and $\mathrm{tr}(\cdot)$ is the trace.
 The decision boundary on the space of density matrices is the hyperplane $\mathrm{tr}(| U_{\bm{\theta}} \ket{1, \bm{x}} \bra{1, \bm{x}} U^{\dagger}_{\bm{\theta}} | \mathcal{M}_{0} = \tau$), where we set $\tau = 0$.